-Yew is a large evergreen shrub of rounded habit with dense, linear, leathery dark green leaves arranged in two rows on the shoots.
-The flowers are insignificant; conspicuous fleshy red berries appear on female plants in autumn.
-Traditionally, yew was planted in churchyards to protect livestock from these poisonous berries, and to preserve the wood that was prized for making bows.
+Yew, or Taxus baccata, is a large evergreen shrub with dense, linear, leaves arranged in two rows on the shoots.
+The flowers are insignificant, but conspicuous, fleshy red berries appear on female plants in autumn and provide food for birds.
+Traditionally, yew was planted in churchyards to protect livestock from the poisonous seed within these berries, and to maintain a supply of the dense wood that was prized for making archers' bows.

-Clipped yew looks fantastic against a wall or along a terrace.
+Clipped yew looks superb against a wall or along a terrace.
 Keep in a pot or plant directly in the ground.
 Particularly useful for adding structure to an informal garden or parterre, and for creating winter interest.
-Adds depth to a mixed topiary display.
+They also add depth to a mixed topiary display.

 Common Name: English Yew, Common Yew